beaunus/stanford-algs/TestCases/Course4/README.md

-# Couse 3.
-Greedy Algorithms, Minimum Spanning Trees, and Dynamic Programming
+# Couse 4.
+Shortest Paths Revisited, NP-Complete Problems and What To Do About Them

 ## Programming Assignment #1